XENONnT/straxen/docs/source/index.rst

 Github page: https://github.com/XENONnT/straxen

-Strax is an analysis framework for pulse-only digitization data, specialized for live data processing at speeds of 50-100 MB(raw) / core / sec.
+Straxen is the analysis framework for XENONnT, built on top of the generic [strax framework](https://github.com/AxFoundation/strax).
+Currently it is configured for analyzing XENON1T data.

 .. toctree::